yezkez10/tp/docs/UserGuide.md

 Examples:
 * `add_doctor /n Dr. Lee /p 81824444 /e drlee@gmail.com /g M /age 30 /a 901 Shelby Drive`

+### Adding an appointment: `appt`

+Adds a new appointment for a specific patient at index.

+Format: `appt /for INDEX /doc INDEX /d DESCRIPTION /on DATETIME`

+**Note:**
+* Doctor index must be valid, i.e. there must also be a doctor added first before an Appointment can be made
+* Upcoming date of this new appointment must be included.
+* `DATETIME` is in the format dd-MM-yyyy HH:mm e.g. 01-01-2024 12:00.
+* An appointment must have all fields to work.
+For example, `add appt`, `add appt /for 3`, `add appt /on 2023-09-17` will not work as they have missing fields.

+Examples:
+* `appt /for 6 /doc 1 /d Blood test /on 01-01-2024 12:00`

 ### Listing all patients : `list`